-Equiton Balanced Real Estate Fund Trust (the "Trust") is an unincorporated open-ended real estate investment trust created by a declaration of trust dated April 30, 2018 and governed by the laws of the Province of Ontario and the federal laws of Canada applicable therein.
+Equiton Real Estate Income and Development Fund Trust (previously known as Equiton Balanced Real Estate Fund Trust) (the "Trust") is an unincorporated open-ended real estate investment trust created by a declaration of trust dated April 30, 2018, as amended on June 30, 2022, and governed by the laws of the Province of Ontario and the federal laws of Canada applicable therein.
 See "Declaration of Trust" and "Terms of Trust Units".
-The Trust was established with the objective of investing indirectly in the business of the Partnership through its acquisition of Class A LP Units, Class F LP Units and Class I LP Units.
-All or substantially all of the net proceeds of the Offering will be invested in the Partnership through the purchase of Class A LP Units Class F LP Units and Class I LP Units in equal proportion to the number of Class A Trust Units, Class F Trust Units and Class I Trust Units sold pursuant to the Offering.
+The Trust was established with the objective of investing indirectly in the business of the Partnership through its acquisition of Class A LP Units, Class B LP Units, Class C LP Units, Class F LP Units and Class I LP Units.
+All or substantially all of the net proceeds of the Offering will be invested in the Partnership through the purchase of Class A LP Units, Class B LP Units, Class C LP Units, Class F LP Units and Class I LP Units in equal proportion to the number of Class A Trust Units, Class B Trust Units, Class C Trust Units, Class F Trust Units and Class I Trust Units sold pursuant to the Offering.